The Institute for Honor Symposium

-Featuring Pulitzer Prize-winning columnist George Will as the keynote speaker.
+Featuring Pulitzer Prize-Winning Columnist George Will as Keynote Speaker

 Established in 2000 at Washington and Lee by a generous endowment from the Class of 1960, the Institute for Honor includes an array of initiatives and specific programs designed to promote the understanding and practice of honor as an indispensable element of society.
 The Institute for Honor Symposium is dedicated to the advocacy of honor as the core value of personal, professional, business and community relations.
 The symposium is directed by Sam Calhoun, the Class of 1960 Professor of Ethics and Law.
 Critiques of the current state of American politics are rampant.
 Retired Supreme Court Justice Anthony Kennedy believes we've reached "a low point in our civic dialogue."
 Some in part blame social media for encouraging "the purveyors of abuse."
 Another claims that all humans "are hardwired for tribalism."